Event streaming

 1. Test your integration

-After saving your Splunk or Elasticsearch configuration, trigger a few test events (for example, customer login) and confirm that they appear in your external system.
+After saving your configuration, trigger a few test events (for example, customer login) and confirm that they appear in your external system.

 2. Create dashboards and alerts